East Side Kids: The East Side Kids

-Dead End Kid Gabriel Dell drifted in and out of the series as a gang member, a reporter, or a small-time hoodlum, as in Million Dollar Kid.
-In Smart Alecks, he is an ex-member who left the gang to pursue a life of crime.
+Dead End Kid Gabriel Dell drifted in and out of the series as a gang member.
+Sometimes he took a character role as a small-time hoodlum, as in Smart Alecks, Mr. Muggs Steps Out, and Million Dollar Kid.
 Rising tough-teen actor Stanley Clements appeared in three films.

 The stories always centered on the tough, pugnacious "Muggs McGinnis" (Gorcey) or the more innocent, clean-cut "Danny" (Bobby Jordan).
-Huntz Hall's "Glimpy" began as a minor character who grew in prominence as he was given a larger comedic role over the course of the series.
-The loose format proved flexible enough to shift back and forth between urban drama (That Gang of Mine), murder mystery (Boys of the City), boxing melodrama (Bowery Blitzkrieg), and horror-comedy (Spooks Run Wild), with the kids confronting various stock villains: gangsters, smugglers, spies, and crooked gamblers, along the way.
+Huntz Hall's "Glimpy" began as a minor character who grew in prominence as he was more opportunities for comedy over the course of the series.
+The loose format proved flexible enough to shift back and forth between urban drama (That Gang of Mine), murder mystery (Boys of the City), boxing melodrama (Bowery Blitzkrieg), and horror-comedy (Spooks Run Wild), with the kids confronting various stock villains (gangsters, smugglers, spies, crooked gamblers, swindlers) during their adventures.

 The East Side films were problem-teen melodramas until 1943, when director William Beaudine joined the series and emphasized the comedy content.
 He encouraged the actors to improvise freely, adding to the films' spontaneous charm.

 The advent of World War II affected the series and the cast.
 Four of the films involve enemy spies, Nazi intrigue, and American soldiers.
 Offscreen, between 1942 and 1944, cast members Morrison, Jordan, Dell, David Gorcey, and Billy Benedict left the series after being drafted.
-Leo Gorcey, a few days after receiving his draft notice, suffered a near-fatal motorcycle accident.
+Leo Gorcey, a few days after receiving his own draft notice, suffered a near-fatal motorcycle accident.
 His injuries led to a 4-F classification, rendering him unfit for military service.